-The Celebrant says to one member of the couple, then to the other
+The Celebrant says to the man

-N., will you have this woman/man/person to be your wife/husband/spouse; to live together in the covenant of marriage?
-Will you love her/him, comfort her/him, honor and keep her/him, in sickness and in health; and, forsaking all others, be faithful to her/him as long as you both shall live?
+N., will you have this woman to be your wife; to live together in the covenant of marriage?
+Will you love her, comfort her, honor and keep her, in sickness and in health; and, forsaking all others, be faithful to her as long as you both shall live?